-Due to build-completion, the delivery and installation of furniture commenced on 15th December.
+Due to build-completion, the delivery and installation of furniture commenced in the middle of the December.
 This required serious planning and organisation due to factory shut downs over Christmas.
 One of the tightest time frames to date for Decorum Interiors as all apartments had to be ready for tenants by 9th January.

 Two distinctive schemes were selected: one contemporary and one traditional.
 Within this, colour, fabric and texture were used to create individuality - no two apartments are the same.
 As always, quality, and durability were key factors in selecting the furniture; it needs to be robust enough to meet the demands of the rental market.
 A total of 21 wholesale British-based suppliers were used - all tried, tested and trusted.